P. J. Axelsson

 Anders Per-Johan Axelsson (born 26 February 1975), commonly abbreviated to P. J. Axelsson, is a Swedish former professional ice hockey forward, who most recently played with Frölunda HC of the Swedish Elitserien.
-His nickname in Sweden is "Pebben", while his nickname in Boston is “Potatoes”.
+His nickname in Sweden is "Pebben".
 He was the longest-tenured member of the NHL's Boston Bruins at the time of his departure from North American play in 2009, having been with the Boston team from 1997–2009.

 Axelsson played as a left winger.
 Although he never gained the reputation of a premier goal scorer, Axelsson's gritty, unrelenting attitude as a solid, defensive-minded forward, and his ability to make smart plays on the ice made him a longtime fan favourite of the Boston Bruins, Frölunda HC, and the Swedish national team, Tre Kronor.

 Playing career

-Axelsson played four seasons for his hometown team, Frölunda HC, in the Swedish Elitserien before being drafted 177th overall in the 1995 NHL Entry Draft by the Boston Bruins.
+Axelsson played four seasons for his hometown team, Frölunda HC, in the Swedish Elitserien before being drafted 177th overall in the 1995 NHL entry draft by the Boston Bruins.

-Axelsson played all 82 games in his rookie season with the Bruins, helping them to reach the playoffs after the Bruins had missed out the previous season.
+Axelsson played all 82 games in his rookie season with the Bruins, scoring 27 points 8 goals 19 assists, helping them to reach the playoffs after the Bruins had missed out the previous season.
 He was one of the Bruins' key skill players during his career with them.
+During his first two seasons with the Bruins he was apart of hero line along with Tim Taylor and Rob DiMaio, the line were known for their defensive and timely scoring.
+However Taylor was gone from the team the following year during the 1999–2000 Season.
+During that season Axelsson played in 81 games and scored 10 goals for the first time along with 16 assists.
+During the following year in 2000-200 Axelsson was paired with the newly acquired Brian Rolston and the two became a dominant force on the Bruins penalty kill, along with contributing shot handed goals.
+Hockey writer Scott Wood stated “PJ absolutely picked apart opposing teams in the neutral zone and frustrated breakouts and powerplay setups with a kind of sixth sense that I’d never seen from an NHL forward and likely never will again.
+He would dart in and out of passing lanes, deceiving opponents’ transition games, making life hell for the attack.”
+Axelsson continued to be a top player and helped the Bruins make the playoffs three straight years from 2001-2004.
+During this period he also had his best statistical season in 2002-2003, where he scored 36 points in 66 games scoring 17 goals and 19 assists.